Siege of Kut: Battle of Wadi

 The Ottomans retreated for about 16 km from Sheikh Sa'ad to a tributary of the Tigris on the left bank known by the Arabic toponym simply as the Wadi (meaning "the river valley").
 The Ottomans made their camp beyond the Wadi and on the other side of the Tigris opposite the Wadi.

 On 13 January, Aylmer attacked the Ottoman Wadi position on the left bank with all of his forces.
 After putting up a stiff resistance the Ottomans retreated 8 km to the west and they were followed by Aylmer's troops.

 Battle of Hanna

 The Ottomans then made their camp upstream of the Wadi at the Hanna defile, a narrow strip of dry land between the Tigris and the Suwaikiya Marshes.
 British losses at the Battle of Hanna amounted to 2,700 killed and wounded, which was disastrous for the garrison in Kut.

+Siege

+As the siege continued, supplies started to run out for the besieged.
+Sergeant Munn reported: "About half-way through February the rations were sadly diminishing.
+Tobacco was first out, and we were smoking anything that would smoke, and green leaves (dried over a fire), tea leaves and sawdust mixed, ginger cut into small lumps.
+Tea ran out and we had ginger instead (ginger crushed and steeped in boiling water).
+Milk and sugar had given out long ago, likewise beef and mutton and all the bully was gone with the exception of two days' emergency rations which kept back until the very last".
+Dysentery and scurvy became common.

+At the beginning of March 1916, the Ottomans used their Krupp artillery to open a heavy bombardment of Kut, which destroyed much of the town.
+At the same time, three German aircraft bombed Kut, though the damage inflicted was only slight as compared to the artillery bombardment.
+At the time, the Ottomans were seen unloading metal cylinders from a barge in the Tigris, which were assumed to contain chemical weapons from Germany.
+Townshend in his diary called chemical warfare "a cowardly barbarism worthy of Chinese pirates".
+As both the garrison and population of Kut began to starve while the Ottoman guns continued to blast Kut, Townshend sent out a series of messages on the radio asking for a promotion from major-general to lieutenant-general on the account of his success advancing the Tigris in 1915, requests that reflected badly on him.